 - Minimum of a Bachelor’s Degree in accounting or finance or equivalent professional experience; an MBA is preferred but not required

 - 3-5 years of experience in nonprofit accounting or financial grants management and reporting, preferably managing a portfolio of multiple public or restricted grant awards and contracts (generally in post-award)

 - Flexible work hours required to meet unanticipated work demands and deadlines beyond routine workflow

 How to Apply:

-HRIA is actively seeking to build a diverse and experienced staff.
-Diversity in organizational practices is a core value of HRiA resulting in culturally competent services, materials, resources, and programs.
+HRiA is actively seeking to build a diverse and experienced staff.
+The organization encourages multiple perspectives and experiences, supports a multicultural environment, and strives to hire and retain a diverse work force that reflects the populations we work with and the communities where we work.
+Diversity is a core value of HRiA resulting in culturally competent services, materials, resources, and programs.
 Our hiring and business practices appreciate the strengths offered through different backgrounds.

 * NO PHONE CALLS PLEASE, if you have a question please click the button below*